-As a Christian academic community, Eastern University expects a sexual lifestyle that is consistent with biblical teaching.
-For our community, sexual intimacy is not acceptable apart from marriage.
-Eastern University is committed to providing an environment free from all forms of sexual discrimination, to include sexual assault, sexual violence, and sexual harassment for all members of its community; the below policies apply to visitors, contractors, and other third parties.
+As a Christian academic community, Eastern University affirms the biblical position that sexual intimacy should be reserved to the context of marriage.
+Eastern University hopes that members of the University community will aspire to conform their own sexual lifestyles to this ideal.
+Eastern University is committed to providing an environment free from all forms of sex discrimination, including sex-based assault, violence, and harassment for all members of its community; the policy standards outlined below also apply to visitors, contractors, and other third parties.

 Eastern University is committed to establishing and maintaining a community rich in equality and free from all forms of discrimination and harassment.
 The University seeks to create an environment in which the greatest holistic academic potential of students and professional potential of employees may be realized.
-In order to create and maintain such an inclusive climate, all who work and learn at the University are partners in the endeavor to ensure that the community is free from discrimination based on sex or gender, including sexual harassment, sexual assault, and other forms of sexual misconduct.
+In order to create and maintain such an inclusive climate, all who work and learn at the University are partners in the endeavor to ensure that the community is free from discrimination based on sex or gender, including sex-based harassment, assault, and other forms of misconduct.
 These behaviors threaten our learning, living, and work environments and will not be tolerated.

 Prohibited conduct under this policy may also be crimes under Pennsylvania law.
 Title IX of the Education Amendments of 1972 ("Title IX") is a federal civil rights law that prohibits discrimination on the basis of sex in education programs and activities.
 All public and private elementary and secondary schools, school districts, colleges, and universities receiving any federal funds must comply with Title IX.
-Under Title IX, discrimination on the basis of sex can include sexual harassment, gender-based harassment, sexual violence, sexual assault, domestic violence, dating violence, and stalking.
+Under Title IX, discrimination on the basis of sex can include sex-based harassment, gender-based harassment, sex-based violence, sexual assault, domestic violence, dating violence, and stalking.
 Title IX says that "no person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."

 Further, The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (Clery Act) is federal legislation that requires educational institutions that participate in federal student aid programs to maintain and disclose non-identifying information about the crimes that occur on or near their campus including allegations of sexual misconduct, specifically sexual assault, domestic violence, dating violence, and stalking.
 In compliance with the Clery Act, the University will publish non-identifying information about Clery criminal offenses and annually submit the University's Annual Fire Safety and Security Report (AFSSR) to the U.S. Department of Education.
-For more information about Clery Act compliance or to obtain a copy of the AFSSR, contact the Department of Public Safety.
+For further details on Clery Act compliance or to obtain a copy of the AFSSR, contact the Department of Public Safety.
 The University, an officer, employee, or agent of the University, may not retaliate, intimidate, threaten, coerce, or otherwise discriminate against any individual for exercising their rights or responsibilities in this policy as required under the Violence Against Women Act.

-In compliance with Title IX, the University will address reported violations of sexual harassment covered under Title IX.
-The University is also committed to addressing acts that violate our community standards and are not covered under Title IX, but fall within the definitions of University-defined sexual misconduct.
+In compliance with Title IX, the University will address reported sex discrimination violations covered under Title IX.
+The University is also committed to addressing acts that violate our community standards and are not covered under Title IX but fall within the definitions of University-defined sexual misconduct.